max-mapper/get-dat/markdown/01-install.md

 # Installation

-Dat is already installed on the server, but you'll need a fresh copy on your personal computer too.
+Dat is already installed on the server session we have provided, but you'll need a fresh copy on your personal computer too.
 Dat is currently distributed using `npm`.
-We recommend downloading `node` and `npm` from the Node.js website.
+We recommend downloading `node` and `npm` LTS from the Node.js website.

 - [Download node and npm here](https://nodejs.org/en/)